BirgitPohl/cypress-cucumber-setup/readme.md

 The step definitions are available for every feature.
 Every step definition can be found under cypress/support/step_definitions.

-## Gitlab CI/CD
+## Gitlab CI

-This test contains a working Gitlab CI/CD configuration
+This test contains a working Gitlab CI configuration

 ## Prerequisites